top of page

 The Relationship Between Web Designers and Developers

-A web designer should have an understanding of web design and development so that they can better communicate with a developer.
+A web designer should know web design and development to better communicate with a developer.
 The designer will give the developer a list of changes to make on the site, like adding new pages or changing how something looks.
 A good relationship between these two is important for effective workflow in creating online content.

 Do I need A Web Developer or A Web Designer?